kumar-github/tutorial-resources/X.md

 Functional interfaces equivalent to `Supplier<T>` and `Runnable`, but declaring `throws Exception` on their single abstract method.
-This lets you pass a lambda that throws a checked exception (`SQLException`, `IOException` etc.) directly to `measureChecked` / `measureRepeatedlyChecked`, without forcing you to wrap it in a try/catch just to satisfy the compiler:
+This lets you pass a lambda that throws a checked exception (`SQLException`, `IOException` etc.) directly to `measureChecked` / `measureRepeatedlyChecked`, without forcing you to wrap it in a `try`/`catch` just to satisfy the compiler:

+> [!NOTE]
+> Java's standard `Supplier<T>` and `Runnable` don't allow their functional methods to throw checked exceptions.
+This
+> forces you to wrap every checked-exception-throwing lambda in an artificial `try`/`catch` cluttering your code with
+> boilerplate.
+These variants remove that friction.

 ```java
 // Without CheckedSupplier — forced wrapping, original type lost